jakbrtz/Minecraft-1.17-Minigames/readme.md

+> [!WARNING]
+> **This does not work on new versions of Minecraft**
+>
+> The purpose of this repository is to show what could be done with the old scripting capabilities

 # Not Quite Server Games

 This is a Behaviour Pack for Minecraft Bedrock edition that runs mini-games in a multiplayer world.